BBMRI-cz/data-quality-framework/README.md

 - Local dashboard for exploration & validation
 - Secure, configurable remote publishing workflow (opt‑in)

+> [!NOTE]
-> NOTE: While the architecture is data‑agnostic, the first production connector targets clinical data exposed via HL7
+> While the architecture is data‑agnostic, the first production connector targets clinical data exposed via HL7
 > FHIR using the BBMRI.de profiles.
 > Additional connectors (e.g. OMOP, relational SQL schemas, delimited files, other research / biobank formats) will be
 > added based on emerging use cases.